Bud Brothers Series (TV series): Book 1: Stupid Cupids

 Vince and Georgie's relationship ended on a bad note.

 The Bud Brothers celebrate the wedding of their friend Pio to his longtime girlfriend Sandy.
 But in the middle of the ceremony, Georgie barges in with a baby.
 She asks Pio for a place to stay in, but he comes up with a wicked plan.
 Georgie is later surprised when she finds herself at the house of Vince, her ex-boyfriend and Pio's best friend.
 Vince and Georgie's relationship ended on a bad note, and living under one roof, unresolved issues from their past will cause friction between the two.
 But amidst their squabble, Vince and Georgie will discover that they still have feelings for each other.

 Georgie takes care of the baby, Mary.
 She told everyone that Mary is the daughter of her friend who died in Singapore and she let Georgie take her baby.
 Because Georgie feels that Pio is giving her too much, She decided to look for a job.
 She ended up looking for a job in the Bud Brothers Flower Farm.
 Georgie feels that Vince is making fun of her.
 She became Vince's Assistance.

 Georgie finally meets Mary's father, Cheng, together with Lance.
 Cheng agrees that Mary stay with Georgie if she would let Mary know that he is her father and stay connected.
 This makes Georgie happy, but, because of all this, she forgets to attend an important meeting at the Bud Brothers Farm, thus making Vince unhappy.
 As the story progresses, an incident happens when Georgie thought she saw a ghost and dropped her cellphone out the window.
 But, this incident causes, Georgie to be close to Vince again.
 Georgie made up with his dad and went to live with him.
 One day, Vince went to her house and asked for her hand in marriage.
 Georgie's father approved and they were together once again.
-The other Bud Brothers confess that they did the incident where Georgie saw a ghost, the maid, Melba, purposely took all Georgie's stuff because of them, AND about the cashier, Jennifer, was part of it to.
+The other Bud Brothers confess that they did the incident where Georgie saw a ghost, the maid, Melba, purposely took all Georgie's stuff because of them, AND about the cashier, Jennifer, was part of it too.
 They did all this so that Georgie and Vince could be happy.

 Vince and Georgie marry and go on their honeymoon.
 They are rarely seen in the series again.